Gaspar-Cdv/discord-wow-bot/README.md

 ## Configuration

-Copy `src/config.json.tpl` and rename it to `config.json`.
+Copy `src/config/config.json.tpl` and rename it to `config.json`.
 Set it with the correct values (find them on Discord API).

+Copy `src/config/characters.json.tpl` and rename it to `characters.json`.
+It will be used for jobs to get data about these characters.

 ## Run